nunofachada/perfandpubtools/README.md

 #### Example 8.
 Speedup for multiple parallel implementations and sizes

-* Plot speedup of parallel implementations against NL and ST for multiple sizes.
+The [speedup](speedup.m) function is also able to determine relative speedups between different implementations for multiple computational sizes.
+In this example we plot the speedup of several PPHPC parallel Java implementations against the NetLogo and Java single-thread implementations for multiple sizes.
-This example uses the variables defined in example 6, and the plotted results are equivalent to figures 4a and 4b of the "[Parallelization Strategies...](http://arxiv.org/abs/1507.04047)" manuscript.
+This example uses the variables defined in example 6, and the plotted results are equivalent to figures 4a and 4b of the "[Parallelization Strategies...](http://arxiv.org/abs/1507.04047)"
+manuscript:

 ```matlab
 % Specify Java EQ implementation specs (runs with 12 threads)